MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │ Hello │
     =#

+### Broadcasting over Queries

-Broadcasting lets a function's arguments control how it is applied.
-This permits bare constants (such as `"Hello"`) to be used within a query expression without explicit lift, so long as at least one other argument is already a query.
+Broadcasting can be used to convert function calls into query expressions.
+For broadcasting to build a query, at least one argument must be a query.

-### Forgotten Lift

-Sometimes forgetting a `Lift` doesn't result in an error, but instead results with unexpected output.
-This depends quite a bit based upon the exact function being used and the context.

-Imagine one would like to create a combinator `OneToRand(X)` that generates sequential numbers having random length.
-Julia has a function `rand` that could generate a random length for us.

-    using Random: seed!, rand
-    seed!(3)
-    rand(1:3)
-    #-> 1

-Let's lift this `rand` function to a combinator and try it.

-    unitknot[rand.(1:3)]
+Even when the argument isn't a query, the result often works as expected.

+    unitknot[iseven.(2)]
     #=>
     │ It   │
-    ──┼───────────────────────────────┼
-    1 │ 0.988432                      │
-    2 │ 0.807622; 0.970091            │
+    ┼──────┼
-    3 │ 0.140061; 0.509444; 0.0586974 │
+    │ true │
     =#

-That was unexpected.
-Here, `rand.(1:3)` was evaluated before it was turned into a query.
-If we `Lift` the argument, it works.

-    unitknot[rand.(Lift(1:3))]
+In this case, `iseven.(2)` is evaluated to the constant `true`, which is automatically lifted to a constant query.

+For some functions this may lead to unexpected results.
+Suppose we need to generate 3 random characters.

+    using Random: seed!, rand
+    seed!(1)
+    rand('a':'z')
+    #-> 'o'

+We could try to make the following query.

+    unitknot[Lift(1:3) >> rand('a':'z')]
     #=>
       │ It │
-    ┼────┼
+    ──┼────┼
+    1 │ c  │
+    2 │ c  │
-    │  1 │
+    3 │ c  │
     =#

-Then, we could build our random sequence generator.

-    OneToRand(X) = UnitRange.(1, rand.(Lift(:, (1, X))))

-    unitknot[OneToRand(5)]
+Unfortunately, the function `rand` evaluated once, which gives us the same value repeated 3 times.
+Let's try broadcasting.

+    unitknot[Lift(1:3) >> rand.('a':'z')]
+    #-> ERROR: ArgumentError: Sampler for this object is not defined⋮

+For broadcasting to generate a query, we need at least one argument to be a query.
+If we don't have a query argument, we could make one using `Lift`.

+    unitknot[Lift(1:3) >> rand.(Lift('a':'z'))]
     #=>
       │ It │
     ──┼────┼
-    1 │  1 │
+    1 │ h  │
-    2 │  2 │
+    2 │ b  │
-    3 │  3 │
+    3 │ v  │
     =#

-Generally, we prefer to use broadcast notation when we know that at least one argument will always be a query.
-However, when making combinators, it's better to use `Lift` since it ensures all arguments are lifted.
-This permits use of bare constants.